 An important aspect of LRep is that the informant can decide how deep the justification has to be.
-Agents can choose from a wide range of possibilities when: From no justification at all to the exact details of the calculation.
+So going from no justification at all to the exact details of the calculation, there is a wide range of possibilities from where the informant can choose according to its confidence with the receiver.
 Furthermore, the fact of using a common ontology of reputation for the LRep semantics, allows to apply LRep in other reputation models.

-Future experiments are planned to be done using Repage and LRep.
-In a scenario like the one described in [23], we have a set of buyers and sellers.
+Future experiments are planed to be done using RepAge and LRep.
+In a scenario like the one described in [?], we have a set of buyers and sellers.
 Sellers sell items with certain quality (from a predefined minimum and maximum), and buyers want to buy always the maximum quality.
-Providing the agents with Repage system, in [23] several experiments were run to observe the performance of the buyers per turn, varying several parameters (like number of sellers or buyers) and dealing with cheaters.
-The incorporation of the LRep language in these simulations will require two parallel phases.
-On the one hand, design more sophisticates decision making processes to take advantage of this new functionality, and on the other hand, study the impact, the creation and motivation of sending false information in justifications.
+Providing the agents with RepAge system, in [?] several experiments were run to observe the performance of the buyers per turn, varying several parameters (like number of sellers or buyers) and dealing with cheaters.
+The incorporation of the LRep language in this simulations will require two parallel phases.
+On one side, design more sophisticates decision making processes to take advantage of this new functionality, and on the other side, study the impact, the creation and motivation of sending false information in justifications.

-Besides this, the LRep language is very simple, almost every atomic element in LRep coincides with an element of the ontology.
+Besides this, the LRep language is very simple, almost every atomic element in LRep coincide with an element of the ontology.
 Only the quantifiers define more sophisticate semantics.
 Extensions of LRep are expected, for instance, including universal or existential quantifiers.
 Also, more sophisticates protocols of communication should be taken into account.